-Cholesterol is a main constituent of protective cell envelopes called cell membranes.
-Any injury to a cell will cause the cell envelope to break down and their content to spill out.
+Cholesterol is a main constituent of all cells.
+Any injury to a cell will cause the its break down and spillage of the content, which includes cholesterol.
 That excess cholesterol is normally removed by the liver.
-The liver uses cholesterol to make bile, which is then stored in the gallbladder and if this process is interfered with you can end up with high cholesterol.
+The liver uses cholesterol to make bile, which is then stored in the gallbladder are released at meals.
+However if this process is interfered with you can end up with high cholesterol.

 Bile deficiency caused by the liver

 Healthy liver is a major cholesterol manager.
 It is the liver that decides how much cholesterol is produced and how much it is excreted.
 There is no simple test that checks for liver ability to produce bile.
-The only thing you can do is to see if excess cholesterol is actually being excreted through digestion or not.
-If you have high blood cholesterol you want to see that this excess is being passed for excretion.
-For the liver to excrete cholesterol it first has to use it to make bile.
+The only thing you can do is to see if excess cholesterol is actually being eliminated in the bathroom.

 Do you make enough bile?

-One simple glance over your poop can tell you more than a list of elaborate blood tests ordered by your doctor.
+One simple glance over your poop can tell you more about the liver than a list of elaborate blood tests ordered by your doctor.
 If your stool is completely devoid of color or shy away from brown most of the time you may suspect bile deficiency from under-active liver.

 Bile contains bilirubin, a pigment left over by red blood cell degradation.
 Bile is the very substance that gives stool its yellowish-brownish color.
 So if you see no color, you should think no bile.
 That’s that simple.

 Has it ever happened to you that the stool looked somehow pale only to get back to its normal color the next day?
 If your stool color fluctuates the liver may have nothing to do with it and you need to look at the gallbladder instead.